An upper middle-grade eco-adventure set in the lush Australian rainforest.

-I stood up, biting my lip.
-But then something caught my eye.
+Then something caught my eye.
 There was a grassy alleyway between Mr. Redfern’s house and the one next to it, so you could see through to the street Mr. Redfern’s house was on.
 There was a girl walking on the sidewalk of that street.

 She was thin as a vine.
 She had medium-brown hair curling down just below her neck, a round face, and skin the color of wet sand.
 Her cargo shorts were frayed at the bottom and her faded black T-shirt, printed with the words “GRAVITY GETS ME DOWN,” hung loosely around her shoulders.
 She held her head straight and her eyes were narrowed defiantly.